KYJiya/kyjiya.github.io/about.md

 -> Conduct active student council activities.
 Held an academic event with the participation of students and requesting presentations from graduate school seniors and professors as the Student Council Academic Director.
 Members were encouraged to participate in the event as the Grade Representative.
 Baseball, star observation club.
-Space science is a field of science that includes everything 192 kilometers above Earth.
-Therefore, I not only learned astronomy, mathematics, physics, and chemistry, which are pure sciences, but also took basic optics to help understand telescopes, fluid mechanics and electromagnetics necessary for rocket design, C++, Labview language classes for machine control, and IDL script language for data analysis.
+Therefore, I do not only learned astronomy, mathematics, physics, and chemistry, which are pure sciences, but also took basic optics to help understand telescopes, fluid mechanics and electromagnetics necessary for rocket design, C++, Labview language classes for machine control, and IDL script language for data analysis.
 Also, I was interested in software development, took other classes such as Continuous and Descrete Signals and Systems, and Data Structures.
 <br>